Create an Event Monitoring Analytics App

 Game Time: Create the Event Monitoring Analytics App

 You’re almost there!
 Time to jump in and create the app.
-If you completed the Analytics Apps Basics module, you used the fast basic creation option to create an app.
+If you completed the Tableau CRM Apps Basics module, you used the fast basic creation option to create an app.
 This time, you use the custom option, which means you get to try out the built-in configuration wizard.

 - From the App Launcher (), find and select Analytics Studio.

-- Select Event Monitoring Analytics App, and then click Continue.
+- Click the Event Monitoring Analytics App template, and then click Continue.

 Since we’re going to focus on reports, we want the maximum amount of data possible for datasets: 30 days.
-So we choose 30 days for the Report and URI datasets, and accept the default values for all other datasets.
+So, we choose 30 days for the Report and URI datasets and opt in to both.
+If you’d like to include any other datasets in your app beyond Report and URI, make sure you opt in to them by following the next steps.

-On the Step 2 of 5 page, change the number of days of Report data to 30, then click
+- To opt in, choose Yes from the dropdown menu, change the number of days of Report data to 30, then click Looks good, next.

 - Click Looks good, next without making any other changes until you reach the area to name your app.

-This takes a few minutes, so grab that cup of coffee, watch cat videos, or whatever you like to do to pass time.
-Soon, you’ll receive an email stating that the dataflow ran successfully, and you can move on to the next section.
+This can take up to thirty minutes.
+But soon, you’ll receive an email stating that the dataflow ran successfully, and you can move on to the next section.

-Sync Analytics Data with Trailhead Event Monitoring Data Manager
+Sync Your Data with Trailhead Event Monitoring Data Manager

-From the App Launcher (), find and select Trailhead Data
+- From the App Launcher (), find and select Trailhead Data Manager.

-On the Trailhead Event Monitoring page, click Get DTC Electronics Event
+- On the Trailhead Event Monitoring page, click Get DTC Electronics Event Data.

 After the data is uploaded successfully, you’re ready to create the Event Monitoring Analytics app.